HM Prison Risley

-HM Prison Risley is a Category C men's prison, located in the Risley area of Warrington, Cheshire, England.
-The prison is operated by His Majesty's Prison Service.
+HM Prison Risley is a category C men's prison, located in the Risley area of Warrington, Cheshire, England, operated by His Majesty's Prison Service.

 History

 Risley opened as a remand centre for male and female inmates in 1964.
 A category C prison opened on the site in 1990, alongside the remand centre.
 Risley ceased to hold females in April 1999, and in March 2000, Risley wholly re-roled to a category C prison for adult males.